 In addition, Brightwaters is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Brightwaters is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Brightwaters’s overall crime rate is lower than average for the country.
+Finally, Brightwaters’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Brightwaters is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Brightwaters is a somewhat ethnically-diverse village.
 The people who call Brightwaters home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brightwaters residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Brightwaters include Irish, Italian, German, English, and Polish.